Tail-adaptive Bayesian shrinkage: Discussion

-We emphasize that delicate care is required to estimate the shape parameter $\xi$ within the global-local-tail shrinkage framework and we regard this as one of the salient contributions of the paper.
-For the GLT prior, we proposed an algorithm which combined the elliptical slice sampler \citep{murray2010elliptical} and the Hill estimator \citep{hill1975simple} from the extreme value theory which obviates the need for tuning any hyper-parameters.
-This automatic-tuning leads to learning the shape parameter $\xi$ adaptive to the unknown sparsity level.
-Refer to the Appendix in Supplemental Material for more details.
+We emphasize that delicate care is required to estimate the shape parameter within the global-local-tail shrinkage framework, which we regard as one of the salient contributions of the paper.
+For the GLT prior, we propose an algorithm that combines the elliptical slice sampler \citep{murray2010elliptical} with the Hill estimator \citep{hill1975simple} from extreme value theory, eliminating the need for tuning any hyperparameters.
+This automatic tuning enables adaptive learning of the shape parameter $\xi$ according to the unknown sparsity level.
+The Supplementary Material includes further exploration of the performance of the GLT prior compared to other shrinkage priors, as well as its application to real gene expression data analysis and curve fitting studies.